-Rating-based – where participants give each attribute of a product or service a rating according to a predetermined scale.
+Where participants give each attribute of a product or service a rating according to a predetermined scale.

 In a slight variation of the ranking-based survey, participants choose from a list of their most and least favorite elements and exclude the rest.

 Choice-based questionnaires are a great way to gauge interest in a theoretical product or service, saving businesses the time and money from having to develop them first.

 When consumers are asked to assess more than 5 or 6 simultaneously, they suffer from cognitive overload and the integrity of the results is compromised.

 Once attributes have been determined, levels must be assigned to each.
 For a home-buyer wanting to reduce commute time, the attribute may be split into values of 10, 20, and 30 minutes.

 Poor question selection has the potential to render a survey worthless.
 Here are some best practices to ensure effectiveness:

 That is, explain to the consumer what they need to do to answer the survey questions properly.

 By collecting this data upfront, businesses can determine whether consumers are a good fit for their products and adjust accordingly.

 Once the data has been collated, there are several ways to analyze it.
 Many businesses opt to use Microsoft Excel.

 In either case, it’s important to analyze data in such a way that useful conclusions can be drawn.
-This helps guide future marketing decisions and guides productinnovation by identifying features that need improvement or removal.
+This helps guide future marketing decisions and guides product innovation by identifying features that need improvement or removal.

-Conjoint analysis is a survey and statistics-based means of performing market research with a focus on product or service features.
+- Conjoint analysis is a survey and statistics-based means of performing market research with a focus on product or service features.

-Conjoint analysis survey data can be collected in three different methods based on ratings, rankings, or choice.
+- Conjoint analysis survey data can be collected in three different methods based on ratings, rankings, or choice.
 Each method asks the consumer to score product features (attributes) according to relative desirability.

-Conjoint analysis is only as robust as the questions used in the survey.
+- Conjoint analysis is only as robust as the questions used in the survey.
 Each question must be clearly worded, relevant, situational, and follow in a logical sequence.